You can’t leave Amsterdam without having afternoon tea!

-Once I got up I found a table filled with various sweet delights & tea specialties waiting for me!
+Once I got up I found a table filled with various sweet delights & tea specialities waiting for me!

 Niels, the owner, brought some jars from the shop downstairs and provided recommendations.

-All of them were freshly brewed and smelled perfect but “the smallest house blend” really stood out for me.
+All of them were freshly brewed and smelled perfect but “the smallest house blend” really stood out.

-Several traditional Dutch deserts followed; apple pie, scones with jam & clotted cream and Boterkoek (butter cake).
+Several traditional Dutch desserts followed; apple pie, scones with jam & clotted cream and Boterkoek (butter cake).